 Will vinyl cutter cut paper?

 Yes, a vinyl cutter will cut paper however, you will need a special cutting mat to hold the paper.
 Vinyl cutters can only cut liner backed materials so when cutting paper you will need to have a cutting mat like this one to hold it in place while it is being cut.
 The mat has a surface on it that has a tack similar to that of post-it note that will hold your material in place while it is being cut.
+If you want to cut stencils on paper then a stencil cutter is highly recommended.

 What blade angle should I use?